sebadima/022-dht11-email-alarm/README.md

-### A simple  demo to push DHT values from DHT11 using ESP8266
+### A simple  demo to email readings from sensor DHT11 using ESP8266

 to INSTALL: